When I first started learning Japanese in high school I had one burning question, “how good can I get?”

 Picking up the remaining words takes longer not only because there are a lot more of them, but because they are also used less frequently and context specific.
 If you’re living in a foreign country your car might have to break down before you learn words like transmission, spark plugs, or A/C compressor.
 You might have to visit the dentist before you learn words like cavity, molar, or braces.
 And none of these are even words that most native English speakers would consider big words!

-It’s even harder to pick up and remember words like iridescent, superfluous, and magnanimous that you might only see occasionally–and might even only have a general sense of what means in English.
+It’s even harder to pick up and remember words like iridescent, superfluous, and magnanimous that you might only see occasionally–and might even only have a general sense of what mean in English.

 What really makes learning a foreign language take so long is not any inherent difficulty with the language, but the sheer volume of what you have to learn.